Nine Elms has existed as a settlement on the Thames for hundreds of years and derives its name from a row of trees that once bordered the main road.

 Pleasure gardens competed for visitors, vying with each other to offer ever more exciting entertainments.
 Vauxhall Pleasure Gardens offered a wide variety of entertainment, including lion-tamers, trampoline clowns, fortune tellers, ventriloquists, monkeys, dogs, jugglers, horses who danced to a waltz and fire walkers.
 Visited by royalty, Jaquamo Casanova and the poet Shelley, the gardens also hosted the premieres of works by Handel while Canaletto painted a famous view of the Grand Walk in 1751.
 They were subject to elaborate reconstruction by Jonathan Tyers in the mid-18th century but interest declined with the arrival of the railways in the 19th century and they eventually closed in 1859.

 The opening of Vauxhall Bridge (originally called Regent Bridge) in 1816 created a major route from north to south London.
-At this time Vauxhall Cross becomes the meeting point for five roads and there is an increased amount of industry located along the river.
+At this time Vauxhall Cross became the meeting point for five roads and there was an increased amount of industry located along the river.

 Nine Elms railway station opened on 21 May 1838 as the first London terminus of the London and South Western Railway; the station was connected to points between Vauxhall and London Bridge by Thames steam boats.
 The arrival of this major transport infrastructure, alongside the construction of the bridges at Westminster (1750) and Vauxhall (1816), stimulated rapid development in the area, but the dissecting of existing neighbourhoods by the construction of the railway viaduct also cut through the unity of many Lambeth districts and proved to be an obstacle to development in the long-term.